|Type / Tags|

 Requires 32 or 64-bit Windows 7 or later and a VST or VST3 compatible host application.

 Requires Mac OS X 10.7 or later

-Requires an X11 compatible linux distribution, a native linux VST compatible host application and / or the JACK audio server.
+Requires a 64-bit X11 compatible Linux distribution, a native Linux VST compatible host application.

 |Copy Protection||Key File|

 The PTC-2A is a vintage equalizer inspired by the classic Pultec designs.
 Separate boost and attenuate controls allow simultaneous low frequency boost and cut to emulate the signature vintage sounds.
 Transformer-coupled tube emulation further enhance the vintage qualities:

 - Separate Boost and Attenuate controls for simultaneous low frequency boost and cut, emulating the classic Pultec style 'Low-end trick'.